Grusinator/gotta-process-em-all/README.md

 # Data pipeline
 The output from the pipeline is stored in csv. pokemons.csv

 # Dashboard application
 This is a screen shot of the dashboard implemented in panel, when changing pokemon from the dropdown it will update the stats and picture.
 Side bonus, BMI chart of the pokemons classified by type.
 I decided to go with aggregating the types in order to keep it in one string field.
 Now it becomes a bit of a problem, but that can be fixed by a bit of reformatting, fx by selecting only the primary type.

+in order to run the application from terminal: `panel serve app.py`
 ![image](screen_shots/Screenshot.png)